actionml/docs.actionml.com/ur_config.md

 	 - **duration**: This is parsed for "days", "hours", "minutes", or smaller periods and becomes a Scala `Duration` object defining the time from now backward to the point where older events will be dropped. $set property change event are never dropped.
 	 - **removeDuplicates** a boolean telling the Datasource to de-duplicate non$set type events, defaults to `false`.
 	 - **compressProperties**: a boolean telling the Datasource to compress property change event into one event expressing the current state of all properties, defaults to `false`.

+#### Spark Parameters <a name="ur-spark-conf" id="ur-spark-conf"></a>

+For the most part these are fixed.
+The exceptions are the Elasticsearch params that start with "es."
+These are documented on the Elasticsearch site.
+The common ones you might need are:

+ * **es.nodes**: a comma separated list of node names or ip addresses like "host1,host2" or "1.2.3.4,1.2.3.5,1.2.3.6".
+The default port for ES REST is 9200 so if you are using that there is no need to specify it.
+ * **es.port**: defaults to 9200 but can be changed with this config if needed.
+ * **es.net.http.auth.user** and **es.net.http.auth.pass** allow you to set username and password if you need to use Elasticsearch with authentication.

 #### Algorithm Parameters